 You're entitled to ask for a referral for specialist treatment on the NHS.

-But whether you'll get the referral depends on what your GP feels is clinically necessary in your case.
+However, whether you'll get the referral depends on what your GP feels is clinically necessary in your case.

 If you wish to be referred to a specialist in a particular field, such as a surgeon or a gynaecologist (a specialist in the female reproductive system), you should see the GP you're registered with.

-Your GP also generally understands your health history and treatments better than anyone and will base any decision for a specialist referral on this knowledge.
+Your GP also generally understands your health history and treatments better than anyone else and will base any decision for a specialist referral on this knowledge.

 If you ask your GP to refer you to a specialist, they'll probably suggest that you first try various tests or treatment options to see whether your condition improves.